 The six carousels rotate and pre-position independent of each other when a wave of orders is downloaded to the system.
 UltraPick inventory management software uses advanced algorithms to create intelligent batches with the highest levels of commonality.
 This optimizes every UltraBot IE and carrousel movement, helping increase order picking throughput at DrVita.

-As soon as the first carousel in a pod positions and is ready to be picked, the UltraBot robot moves into position to retrieve a blue inventory tote.
+As soon as the first carousel in a pod position and is ready to be picked, the UltraBot robot moves into position to retrieve a blue inventory tote.
 When the tote is retrieved, it’s brought down to the conveyor system and routed to the order picking operation.
 While at the conveyor system level, a tote waiting to be stored moves onto the UltraBot robot.
-The UltraBot then moves to the next pick location, extracts the required tote and then inserts the tote to be stored into the location it just extracted a tote from.
+The UltraBot then moves to the next pick location, extracts the required tote, and then inserts the tote to be stored into the location it just extracted a tote from.
 Once this tote exchange is completed, the carousel is rotated to pre-position the next pick location for the UltraBot.
 This method maximizes system throughput and minimizes UltraBot travel.

 “The same amount of inventory would have taken four times the space using traditional storage systems,” said Charles Wood, DrVita Director of Operations.
-“One of the advantages of building in automation at the start is that we can calculate that space savings up front for better floor space use.”
+“One of the advantages of building in automation at the start is that we can calculate that space savings upfront for better floor space use.”

 Today, the UltraBot IE system picks up to 1,300 orders per eight man-hours of order picking labor.
 With an average of 3.7 lines per order, this translates to over 600 lines per hour per operator.
 DrVita operates 1.5 shifts per day.
 The first shift focuses on picking and fulfilling orders that need to be shipped that day.
 The other shift completes orders that need to be filled the next day and also replenishes the stock in the carousels.